gideon-goddard/aim-take-home/README.md

 - **New endpoints:**
   - `POST /components/{component_id}/cost` to update a component's cost
   - `GET /components/{component_id}/cost-history` to view cost history
+  - `GET /inventory/` to list all inventory items with optional filters
+  - `GET /hardware-revisions/{hwrev_id}/verify-inventory` to check component availability for a hardware revision

 ## Testing
 Run the test suite with: